 And it was good.

 Is her face red?
 She’s sure that it’s red.
 She doesn’t sit up, not yet, but she cracks her eyes to look around the room.

 GM: It’s similar to the rest of the house.
-There’s a zebra print rug along the floor, bright red drapes, a second flatscreen TV in front of the bed, and several retro lava lamps and ‘80s modern art paintings that look decidedly at odds with some neoclassical statues and paintings.
-Assorted expensive-looking clothes and dollar bills are thoughtlessly strewn over the floor, along with Celia’s clothes, a pack of playing cards, some golden dice, a pair of handcuffs, and a handgun.
+There’s a zebra print rug along the floor, bright red drapes, a second flatscreen TV in front of the bed.
+Several retro lava lamps and ‘80s modern art paintings look decidedly at odds with neoclassical statues and paintings.
+Assorted expensive-looking clothes and dollar bills are thoughtlessly strewn over the floor.
+So are Celia’s clothes, a pack of playing cards, some golden dice, a pair of handcuffs, and a handgun.

 It’s tacky and completely unashamed of what it is.

 “Oh, looking sexy for you.
 That’s exactly what I fucking want to do right now.”
 Male.